Aref-Shahbakhsh/Aref-Shahbakhsh.github.io/content/authors/admin/_index.md

 ## About Me

-I recently wrapped up my Master's in Computer Science at Sharif University of Technology, where I spent most of my time geeking out over Machine Learning Theory, Computational Biology, and Generative Models.
+I recently wrapped up my Master's in Computer Engineering at Sharif University of Technology, where I spent most of my time geeking out over Machine Learning Theory, Computational Biology, and Generative Models.

 I'm passionate about breaking down complex topics, and I love sharing what I learn along the way.
 You'll find my writings and deep-dives right here in my [Posts](/post)!